-3. That the Clerk of the Town is authorized to effect any minor modifications, corrections, or omissions, solely of an administrative, numerical, grammatical, semantical or descriptive nature to this by-law or its schedules after the passage of this by-law.
-Read a first, second and third time and finally pa assed this 9th day of December, 2019.
-Mayor Clerk
+That the Clerk of the Town is authorized to effect any minor modifications, corrections, or omissions, solely of an administrative, numerical, grammatical, semantical or descriptive nature to this by-law or its schedules after the passage of this by-law.

+Read a first, second and third time and finally passed this 9th day of December, 2019.

+Mayor

+Clerk

-I, Carol Schofield, the Clerk, of The Corporation of the Town of Fort Erie certifies the foregoing to be a true copy of By-law No. 157-2019 of the said Town.
-Given under my hand and the seal of the said Corporation, this
+I,, the Clerk, of The Corporation of the Tov No20XX of the said Town.
+Given under my hand and the se day of , 20 wn of Fort Erie certifies the foregoing to be a true copy of By-law eal of the said Corporation, this